 - Direct Inguinal Hernia: It happens at any age in adults and occurs through a weak spot located in the lower muscle of the belly.

-- Indirect Inguinal Hernia: It happens due to a birth defect in the abdominal wall which is present since birth.
+- Indirect Inguinal Hernia: It happens due to a birth defect in the abdominal wall that has been present since birth.
 It is common among children, newborns, and premature babies

 Femoral hernia